Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 2. The NFC serial number hashed is signed with the mobile private key and sent to the NFC pallet.
 3. The signature is verified, and the serial number hashed is stored.
 > Later encrypted with an associated AES key on L1.
-4. Create an ad hoc account matching the serial number.
+4. Create an account matching the serial number/tag.
-5. Call create_recovery on the recovery pallet to set up a recovery account specifying the ad hoc account releases.parity.io.
+5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account related to NFC tag.

 > Note; A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements.